YaohanXu/GeoCloud-Presentation/week01/SLIDES.md

 - The majority of lectures will be asynchronous.
 - The beginning of each class will be devoted to answering questions, clarifying content, or discussions.
 - The later part of classes will be interactive, sometimes with some deliverable expected by the end that will make up part of the participation portion of your grade.
+- Starting week 7 (or 8?) we will be doing an in-class project -- building a property tax review platform around City of Philadelphia data

 <!--
   - **The majority of lectures will be async**